bitlabstudio/django-multilingual-tags/README.rst

     from my_app import models

-    class MyModelAdmin(MultilingualTagsAdminMixin, admin.ModelAdmin):
+    class MyModelAdmin(admin.ModelAdmin):
-        pass
+        inlines = [TaggedItemInline]

     admin.site.register(models.MyModel, MyModelAdmin)

 This will render the inline admin form for adding tagged items.

 If you want to add tags to a third party app, you might need to import its admin instead of Django's ``ModelAdmin`` and then unregister and re-register the model.
+One way to do it would be this:

 .. code-block:: python

     from django.contrib import admin

-    from multilingual_tags.admin import MultilingualTagsAdminMixin
+    from multilingual_tags.admin import TaggedItemInline

     from other_app.admin import SomeModelAdmin
     from other_app.models import SomeModel

-    class SomeModelCustomAdmin(MultilingualTagsAdminMixin, SomeModelAdmin):
+    class SomeModelCustomAdmin(SomeModelAdmin):
-        pass
+        # be careful, if the other admin also defines admins, you need to add
+        # them as well
+        inlines = SomeModelAdmin.inlines + [TaggedItemInline]

     admin.site.unregister(SomeModel)
     admin.site.register(SomeModel, SomeModelCustomAdmin)